Utodev/ZXUC/README.md

 .zxuc

-- You can save the current settings by typing
+- You can save the current profile by typing

 .zxucsave xxxxxxxx

 where xxxxxxxx is a string with up to 8 characters valid for a file name.

-- You can restore  previously saved settings typing:
+- You can restore  previously saved profile typing:

 .zxuc xxxxxxxx

-- Setting files are stored at /SYS/CONFIG/ZXUCCFG folder.
+- Profile files are stored at /SYS/CONFIG/ZXUCCFG folder.